Nyiriek/alu-shell/processes_and_signals/README.md

-Add a script that displays a message when SIGTERM
+Adding bash script that kills a process